Scarred tree

-A scarred tree or scar tree, also known as a canoe tree and shield tree, is a tree which has had bark removed by Aboriginal Australians for the creation of bark canoes, shelters, weapons such as shields, tools, traps, containers (such as coolamons) or other artefacts.
-Carved trees are created as a form of artistic and spiritual expression by some Aboriginal peoples, to mark sites of significance such as burial sites.
+A scarred tree or scar tree, also known as a canoe tree and shield tree, is a tree which has had bark removed by Aboriginal Australians for the creation of bark canoes, shelters, weapons such as shields, tools, traps, containers (such as coolamons), or other artefacts.
+Carved trees may also be created as a form of artistic and spiritual expression by some Aboriginal peoples, to mark sites of significance such as burial sites.
+Trees in some areas are culturally modified in other ways that change their form, including "trees-in-trees".

 Description

 Bark was removed by making deep cuts in a tree with a stone pickaxe or other similar tool.
 The area of bark removed is typically regular in shape, often with parallel sides and slightly pointed or rounded ends, and the scar usually stops above ground level.
-Australian native Eucalypt species such as box and red gum (especially in Victoria), or whichever species are native in the area.
+Australian native Eucalypt species such as box and red gum (especially in Victoria), swamp mahogany, river box, or whichever species are native in the area.
 Scars remain in trees that are often over 200 years old.
 Sometimes there is exposed sapwood at the base or at the top of the scar, showing axe cuts.

-Aboriginal people removed bark from trees to make things like canoes, containers and shields, as well as to build temporary shelters.
+Aboriginal people removed bark from trees to make things like canoes, axes, tools, containers and shields, as well as to build temporary shelters.
 Sometimes they cut toe holds for ease of climbing, with the trees used as lookouts or to hunt for bush foods.
+Wrapping meat or seafood in layers of moistened paperbark (melaleuca) and nestling it into the hot coals is one of traditional aboriginal way of cooking.

+Bark canoes were mainly used for fishing or crossing rivers or lakes rather than long journeys.
+They were usually propelled by punting with a long stick.